jesperancinha/moving-objects-service-root/OktaManual.md

 CLIENT_SECRET: "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"
 ```

-To get these values, please visit [Okta Dev](https://developer.okta.com/), create and account and an application.
+To get these values, please visit [Okta Dev](https://developer.okta.com/), create an account and an application.

 In you application make sure to have the following values configured for the callbacks: